 I always start with a molleja taco.
-The molleja is a beef cheek also known as sweetbreads.
+The molleja is a gizzard also known as sweetbreads.
 It is a fatty cut of meat that crisps up nicely.
 The lengua in salsa verde is probably a good place to jump into eating exotic cuts of meat.
 The beef tongue is incredibly tender and the green tomatillo sauce is better than most.

 There are usually two vegetarian tacos.
 Oyster mushrooms in a chile sauce with guacamole and verdolagas are as meaty as mushrooms get.
 The quelite tacos is something that everyone should try.
 There is an important synergy between the quelites and the cornfield.
 They are as natural compliments as can be while growing and while cooking.